rosettatype/legible-typography/_chapters_en/4-what-is-measured-and-how.md

 # Panel 4.5: Different ways of collecting subjective judgements

 *Ranking*
-{#ranking .heading-in-Panel}

 Ranking asks a participant to put a number of examples of material (e.g.
-1) in an order where 1 may indicate the easiest to read and 8 the most difficult to read.
+8) in an order where 1 may indicate the easiest to read and 8 the most difficult to read.
 This method is suitable if there aren't too many examples to rank.
 It becomes rather difficult to make comparisons of this nature if there are about 10 or more examples.

 *Rating*
-{#rating .heading-in-Panel}

 Rating can be easier than ranking with many examples as the participant gives a rating for each individual sample, rather than comparing all the